Geneva, Switzerland

 The subject of the current reproduction study is a Mokume Gane tsuba that was made by Tsunetada who lived in the later part of the Edo Period in Bushu Kawagoe (the current city of Kawagoe, in Saitama Prefecture).

-The characteristic of this work lies in its highly-prized beautiful pattern of overlapping concentric circles, like swirls, known as “Tamamoku.”
 The challenge in this reproduction was to recreate faithfully the “Tamamoku” pattern that was a specialty of Tsunetada.
 Through trial and error, and numerous failed attempts, we were finally able to reproduce realistically the true depth of this pattern.

 The process of reproducing a piece starts with making a metal plate of the material.
 Following investigations, a three-layered metal plate of copper, shakudo and jo-shibuichi was used and was made into a 31-layer stack by firing and compressing.